jseonkim/APJC-TechSummit-2018-java-microservice-workshop/readme.md

 ### Do not use VPN!!!

 ## Full installation
-The minimal tools required in this workshop is as follows Eclipse IDE is optional as your dev IDE for studying this workshop but not mandatory
+The minimal tools required in this workshop are followings

 ### Install all required SDK and tools